StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 ### Configure kube-state-metrics

 The kubernetes\_state check is responsible for gathering metrics from kube-state-metrics and sending them to StackState.
-The kubernetes\_state check runs by default, is configured on the [StackState Cluster Agent](../../setup/agent/kubernetes.md#cluster-agent) and runs in the [StackState Checks Agent](../../setup/agent/kubernetes.md#checks-agent) pod.
+The kubernetes\_state check runs in the [StackState Checks Agent](../../setup/agent/kubernetes.md#checks-agent) by default and is configured in the [StackState Cluster Agent](../../setup/agent/kubernetes.md#cluster-agent).

 The default URL that the kubernetes\_state check uses is:
 ```